lmiller1990/vue-testing-handbook/src/components-with-props.md

 ## Conclusion

-- By passing a `propsData` when mounting a component, you can set the `props` to be used in the test
+- By passing `propsData` when mounting a component, you can set the `props` to be used in the test
-- Factory functions can be used to DRY you tests
+- Factory functions can be used to DRY your tests
 - Intead of `propsData`, you can also use [`setProps`](https://vue-test-utils.vuejs.org/api/wrapper-array/#setprops-props) to set prop values during tests